q-pid/discord-server-nuker/readme.md

 ---
 ---
 ---
-hidden info: pls nuke skids and scammers
+pls nuke skids and scammers